snrnats/doc-centre/docfx_project/pro/api/shipments/allocating_with_a_specific_carrier_service.md

 PRO then attempts to allocate the specified shipment to the specified carrier service and returns an Allocate Result.

+> [!NOTE]
+> **Allocate Shipment with Carrier Service** does not override existing allocation rules.
+If the carrier service you selected does not meet your existing allocation rules, then PRO returns an error.

 [!include[_shipments_allocate_result](../includes/_shipments_allocate_result.md)]

 ### Allocate Shipment with Carrier Service Example